ryan258/classic-rock-hits-cli/README.md

 ## 🙏 Acknowledgments

-- Thanks to the Anthropic team for the Llama model
-- Thanks to OpenAI for the GPT-4 model
+- Thanks to OpenAI for providing the GPT-4 model
 - Shout out to all the classic rock artists who've given us such great music!

 ## 🎉 Enjoy the music!